Map stores

 - Properties added to the type definition are added to the store.

 - Properties with the same name but different data types are checked for compatibility.
-In the case where both old and new property data types are ‘inline’, the database used must be able to convert from the old database data type to the new database data type.
-If a collection or reference type is changed, then the new property type must either be assignable (using
+When old and new property data types are 'inline,' the database used must be able to convert from the old database data type to the new one.
+If a collection or reference type is changed, then the new property type must be assignable (using

 System.Type.IsAssignableFrom